Command Line Reference

 --write-read-names, --no-write-read-names

-Tabulate relationships per position for relate data
+Tabulate relationships per position for idmut data

-Tabulate relationships per read for relate data
+Tabulate relationships per read for idmut data

-Run up to this many processes simultaneously
+Use up to this many CPUs simultaneously

 --force, --no-force